Updating Fields in Word – How it Works

 2 |

 A field that has a result and that can be updated.
 The group of warm fields include both fields that are automatically updated when the source changes and fields that can be manually updated.
 See also “Warm ++” below.
-See About updating fields for more details about manually updating fields. |
+See How to update fields for more details about manually updating fields. |

 = (FORMULA) |